wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-the-streaming-integrator.md

 To access the Status Dashboard, follow the procedure below:

-3. In the terminal, navigate to the `<SP_HOME>/bin` directory and issue the relevant command to start the dashboard profile based on your operating system.
+3. In the terminal, navigate to the `<DASHBOARD_HOME>/bin` directory and issue the relevant command to start the dashboard profile based on your operating system.

-    - For Windows: `dashboard.bat`
+    - For Windows: `portal.bat`
-    - For Linux : `./dashboard.sh`
+    - For Linux : `./portal.sh`

 4. Access the Status Dashboard via the following URL format.